mindmotivate/multicloudclass/Load-Balancing-with-Azure.md

  >***The displayed IP address should change after a few attempts***
  >***Azure load balancers are dynamically assigned public IP addresses***
  >***This means that the IP address of the load balancer may chnage with incomming traffic***

+ Now that we have completed the entire process and tested it to make sure it is functional....<br>
+ It's time for the "easy" part...<br>
+ Let's get ready to tear everything down! (unless you want to be charged for your running resources that is!)<br>

 # 7. **Resource Group Teardown** <br>
 >•Type "resource groups" in the top search bar<br>